Requests for Exam Accommodations

 If approved, PEBC will attempt to make appropriate arrangements with the exam centre.
 If PEBC is unable to make arrangements before exam day, you may attempt the examination without exam accommodations or withdraw.

-Requests such as additional testing time, unscheduled flexible (stopped) break time, a separate room, etc. are difficult to accommodate after the exam deadline date even for new or emergency situations.
+Requests such as additional testing time, flexible breaks, a separate room, etc. are difficult to accommodate after the exam deadline date even for new or emergency situations.

 Requests on Examination Day